Alec Baldwin charged over shooting of Halyna Hutchins

 Rust shooting: Alec Baldwin charged with involuntary manslaughter over fatal shooting of Halyna Hutchins

-The 64-year-old actor one of three cast and crew criminally charged over October 2021 fatal shooting
+The 64-year-old actor is one of three cast and crew criminally charged over the October 2021 fatal shooting

-Alec Baldwin has been charged with two counts of involuntary manslaughter over the fatal shooting of cinematographer Halyna Hutchins on the movie set of Rust.
+Alec Baldwin has been charged with two counts of involuntary manslaughter over the fatal shooting of cinematographer Halyna Hutchins on the Rust movie set.

 Baldwin, 64, is one of three cast and crew members facing charges over the accidental October 2021 shooting, New Mexico first judicial district attorney Mary Carmack-Altwies announced on Thursday.